‘Start really small’: Teachers share their top tips for remote learning

 ‘The online silence will seem very new and strange at first’

-“Asking them closed questions at the beginning of an online session in a chatbox can encourage more participation.
-If your online system, for example Zoom or Adobe Connect, allows the use of breakout rooms for students to discuss topics, this feature also can be a very effective teaching methodology to encourage interaction.

-Top tip: Teachers should remember to be natural and bring humour and creativity to lessons, just as they would in any classroom setting.
+Top tip Teachers should remember to be natural and bring humour and creativity to lessons, just as they would in any classroom.
 The online silence will seem very new and strange at first after the usual shuffling and noise of a classroom.
 Don’t be afraid of it because we are all in this together!

 ‘Keep lines of communication open with parents’

-Top tip: Keep lines of communication open with parents/guardians via email and our school application (Aladdin Connect).
+Top tip Keep lines of communication open with parents/guardians via email and our school application (Aladdin Connect).
 Using this application, I can set daily work for my students with resources to assist them.
-Our school website and Twitter page will be updated with information regarding work for students and suggested online/offline resources.
+Our school website and Twitter page will be updated with information for students and suggested online/offline resources.

-Conor Power, History, CSPE and computer science teacher at Coláiste Chiaráin, Croom.
-Co.
-Limerick:
+History, CSPE and computer science teacher at Coláiste Chiaráin, Croom, Co Limerick

 Students are very comfortable with using technology to learn just about anything so schoolwork should be no different.
 From a teacher’s point of view, rather than explaining the topic repeatedly, you can produce it in video which can then be revisited.